flashlin/Samples/torch-qa/fine-tune/data-user/qa.md

 Question: What happens to my bet if the event is canceled for any reason before it starts?
 Q: What happens to my bet if the event is canceled?
 Answer: If an event is cancelled for any reason prior to its commencement, all bets placed for that event will be void and will be returned at odds of 1.00.

+Question: What kind of promotions are available to Indian players?
+Answer: Indian players can participate in DEP deposit promotions, as well as general SBOTOP promotions.
+To see the current promotions available, please visit the following website: https://www.sbotop.com/promo.

+Question: Birthday Gift Terms and Conditions.
+Answer: Conditions:
+* This birthday free bet promotion is available by invitation only.
+It does not apply to all members.
+* Birthday free bet must be claimed and utilised before the end of the last day of the member’s Birthday month (the “Claim Period”).
+Any free bet that is not claimed or utilised during the Claim Period will be removed at the end of the Claim Period.
+* Sportsbook Voucher only can use on the following odds:
+  - Euro odds: 1.50 and above.
+  - HK odds: 0.50 and above.
+  - Malay odds: Negative odds, 0.50 and above
+    No return of voucher on negative odds.
+  - Indo odds: 1.00 and above
+    Negative odds are not applicable.
+* SBOTOP reserves the right to exclude any customers from this promotion at any time and to vary, amend, change and/or withdraw this promotion without providing any explanation whatsoever.

+Question: How to Refer A Friend?
+Question: What is the procedure for referring a friend?
+Question: What are the steps to refer a friend?
+Question: How can someone refer a friend?
+Answer:
+1. Login to your SBO account.
+2. Look for ‘Promotion’ button.
+(steps for desktop and mobile users will be slightly different.)
+  * For desktop users, please click on ‘Promotions’ on the top left of the screen.
+  * For mobile users, to find the ‘Promotions’ icon please click on the options button (≡).
+3. Under promotions, look for Refer A Friend Promotion and click on ‘Get your Referral link’.
+4. You will now be redirected to the Refer A Friend page, where you can copy and share the link with your friends to join SBOTOP.
+5. Please note: The voucher will only be credited to your account once your friend has met the requirement.